General Information

 HOW DO INVASIVE SPECIES GET HERE?

-Alien species arrive in BC by several pathways of introducton.
+Alien species arrive in BC by several pathways of introduction.
 They arrive as seed sources in cattle feed, they hitch a ride on trains and other transport methods, including recreational vehicles, they come in with horticultural imports, they arrive in ships’ ballast and are flushed into our bays and harbours, they are used in landscaping and 'beautification' projects, they are brought in for aquariums.
 In the right conditions, they like their new home and spread quickly.

 CONTROLLING INVASIVE PLANT SPECIES